Garendon Park

 The family became Catholic in the 19th century and parted with the parish churches of Shepshed, Hathern, Thorpe and Dishley.
 Ambrose Phillips presented lands on which Mount St Bernard's Abbey was later built, to the Cistercian Order in 1835.

-The Temple of Venus was originally planned as a chapel, but later housed a small art gallery until the paintings were removed at the beginning of the war.
-The Hall was billeted by troops in the second world war.
-Although it was re inhabited by the de Lisle's in 1955, in May 1964 it was pulled down by the present owner and the masonry was used to build the motorway.
+The Temple of Venus was originally planned as a chapel, but later housed a small art gallery until the paintings were removed at the beginning of the second world war.
+The Hall was billeted by troops in the warand also housed Italian prisoners of war.
+Although it was re inhabited by the de Lisle's in 1955, in May 1964 it was pulled down by the owner and it is said that the masonry was used to build the motorway.
 The summer-house with pedimentoed portico had been destroyed during the war.
 One of the gateways, after Inigo Jones, survives today.

-Despite being on the Loughborough side of the motorway, Garendon Park has always had closer links with Shepshed.
+Despite being outside Loughborough, Garendon Park has always had close links with Shepshed.
 It was the venue for annual 'treats' and Sunday school outings, and during the war local girls would walk out along the Coach Road with soldiers based in the Park.

 Although the motorway took a route along the western edge of the Park, it did cut through Home Covert wood, isolating the Lodge at Cow Hill on the edge of Shepshed.
 An older lodge (1847) is close to Snell's Nook on the Ashby Road and another on the Loughborough Road in Hathern.
 The Coach Road into the Park from Shepshed is still usable under a motorway bridge.
-The Red Arch (or Bavarian Gate), built in 1838 by William Railton, is the finest gate to the Park and is found at the intersection of paths between the Hathern Drive, the Back Lane from Loughborough and Butthole Lane from Shepshed.
+The Bavarian Gate (or Red Arch), built in 1838 by William Railton, is the finest gate to the Park and is found at the intersection of paths between the Hathern Drive, the Back Lane from Loughborough and Butthole Lane from Shepshed.
+It is also currently a private residence.

 In the last century the park within its ancient granite wall was set down as a deer park, with fallow deer for hunting.
 The deer are gone but the walls remain and these, along with the monuments, dovecote and barn, are protected by DETR listing.
-Garendon Park is a Grade II historic Park defined under the Historic and Ancient Monuments Act by English Heritage.
+Garendon Park is a Grade II historic Park.
+It is protected by by Historic England as defined under the Historic and Ancient Monuments Act.
 In 1932 the Deer Park was proposed by the Leicestershire Regional Town Planning group as a suitable open space to match Bradgate Park and raise the provision of recreational land in the north of the County.

 Garendon Park is the breeding and feeding ground to many birds, from the tiniest Goldcrest to the largest Grey Heron.
 It is also home to many animals and rodents, timid of humans or nocturnal of nature.